Uniform Inference on High-dimensional Spatial Panel Networks: Empirical Analysis: Spatial Network of Stock Returns

-Our empirical illustration is carried out on a dataset consisting of 100 individual stocks traded on the Chinese A share market (Shanghai Stock Exchange and Shenzhen Stock Exchange) from 14 sectors (according to the guidelines for the Industry Classification by the China Securities Regulatory Commission).
-The time span is from January 2, 2019 to December 31, 2019 (i.e., $244$ trading days).
-The daily stock returns and the annual cross ownership data were obtained from the Wind Data Service (https://www.wind.com.cn/).
+Our empirical illustration is carried out on a dataset consisting of 100 individual stocks traded on the Chinese A-share market (Shanghai Stock Exchange and Shenzhen Stock Exchange), spanning 14 sectors as defined by the Industry Classification Guidelines of the China Securities Regulatory Commission.
+The data covers the period from January 2, 2019 to December 31, 2019 (i.e., $244$ trading days).
+Daily stock returns and annual cross-ownership data were sourced from the \href{https://www.wind.com.cn}{Wind Data Service}.